by T. Austin-Sparks

 And then he says in this letter, "The things which were gain to me, these have I counted as loss for Christ."
 All gone!
 All gone!
 Will you tell me that Paul's letting go has been loss to him?
 To God?
 To the Church?
 Oh, what we should have lost through all these centuries if Paul had held on to all those advantages.
 The things that he said were gain, were gain... and they were, if he'd held on....
 No, he let go.
 But now do you notice what he says, after all that, he says, "I count them loss, as refuse, refuse, refuse.
 That's the value of them as I see it now," you'll see in a moment why, "I see it now!
 [Rubbish!]
 Just refuse!"

 Do you notice the course, do you notice the course?
 Resurrection!
-Fellowship of His sufferings!
+The fellowship of His sufferings!
 Being made conformable unto His death.
 The climax of the risen life is the Cross.
 Have you got that?
 The climax of the risen life is the Cross because all our knowing of the power of His resurrection will only lead us further and further into the meaning of the Cross.
 Unto what?
 Being made conformable unto His death... to attain unto the out-resurrection from among the dead, something, something far greater than that initial experience of union with Christ in resurrection.
 But it's done, you see.

 The way of victory is ever and always the growing capacity to let go to the Lord.
 While we hold on, stand our ground, claim our rights, keep things in our hands - we're in defeat.

 There are a thousand ways in which this can be applied, but dear friends, in many, many ways, the Lord waits for this principle to be applied, or to work out.
 A wife is jealous of her husband and she prays and prays and prays, and the Lord never answers.
 Never answers.
 She wants to hold him, keep him to herself, just have him in her possession.
 And her prayers are not answered and nothing happens until one day, the Lord says: "Let him go.
 Let go.
 If you will let go, I'll take hold."
-And it's when we learn like that (it may be the other way around - I only take that, not because all women are jealous in that way, but men can be just the same you know, jealous of their wives... of their children) they keep such a tight hold; not going to let go!
-Or something... anything...
+And it's when we learn like that (it may be the other way around - I only take that, not because all women are jealous in that way, but men can be just the same you know, jealous of their wives... of their children; they keep such a tight hold, not going to let go) or something... anything.
 I've mentioned ministries, no matter what it is, if you and I hold this to ourselves, even though it may be something not wrong - not evil in itself, not sin in itself - but we've got hold of this and we've got hold of our own positions and our own rights and we're not going to let go!

-Now, you know, that was the reason for the defeat of the Corinthian Church.
+Now, you know, that was the reason for the defeat of the Corinthian church.
 The awful defeat of Corinth spiritually was: they would not let go.
 Their love for power... their love for worldly wisdom... their love for emotional gratification... drawing all these things, even spiritual things, to themselves.
-And it was not until they were broken on that, and you have the brokenness of the second letter to the Corinthians where they are indeed broken, that their victory came.
+And it was not until they were broken on that (and you have the brokenness of the second letter to the Corinthians where they are indeed broken) that their victory came.

 Victory